Sitting on a pile of points? Use them for a spring break vacation

 Citi Premier: Best for everyday spending

-As Citi’s top travel card, the Citi Premier Card offers an unlimited 3X points on hotel and air travel purchases.
-But for those who are looking for a little more everyday use out of their card, you’ll be pleased to know that 3X rate applies to restaurants, supermarkets and gas stations as well (plus 1X points on all other purchases).
+As Citi’s top travel card, the Citi Premier® Card offers unlimited 3X points on hotel and air travel purchases.
+But those who are looking for a little more everyday use out of their card will be pleased to know that the 3X rate applies to restaurants, supermarkets and gas stations, as well (plus 1X points on all other purchases).

 The Premier is also the cheapest card on this list, as its annual fee is only $95.
 There’s also a welcome bonus that rivals that of the Sapphire Reserve (without the added perk of a 50 percent points boost toward travel portal redemptions): 60,000 bonus points after spending $4,000 in purchases within the first three months.